ndtacata/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 2) Data from files in 1-3 are then merged to create one data set to work with.
   - Data output format (space sep):
   - subjectID activityID  result1 result2, ............................,  result N
+3) Extract measurements with mean or std in measurement name.
 3) To properly label the columns, the ff. are mapped:
   - subjectID column name is hardcoded to "subject"
   - activityID column name is hardcoded to "activity"